 Wisdom teeth erupt later during the lifespan, causing them to be one of the most present time features to be affected by natural selection changes in the human body (Teaford et al., 2000).
-Wisdom teeth are considered "evolutionary relics" and useful to our remote ancestors who consumed diets that consisted of rough foods like woody plants (Teaford et al., 2000).
-Wisdom teeth also helped ancient humans chew cellulose from plants and raw meat before discovering fire and making it softer (Rücklin et al., 2012).
-It is hypothesized that these skulls of human ancestors got more mammoth bones with more teeth, which perhaps served to grind foliage to settle for the stomach's inability to digest cell walls in plants (Rücklin et al., 2012).
+Wisdom teeth are considered "evolutionary relics" and were useful to our remote ancestors who consumed diets that consisted of rough foods like woody plants containing cellulose and ( raw meat before discovering fire and making it softer (Rücklin et al., 2012; Teaford et al., 2000).
+It is hypothesized that our human ancestors had stronger skulls with more teeth, which allowed them to grind foliage to settle for the stomach's inability to digest cell walls in plants (Rücklin et al., 2012).
 After the arrival of farming around 10,000 years ago, "softer" human diets turned into the norm, including sugar and high protein foods (Rücklin et al., 2012).
 Such diets typically lead to teeth growing with less forward development than our Paleolithic ancestors and insufficient room for wisdom teeth (Perkins, 2015).
 With contemporary advances in oral medicine and even softer diets, natural selection is slowly removing wisdom teeth from the human mouth, but they still grow, causing pain and infection (Perkins, 2015).
 This is also shown when wisdom teeth erupt, as they are often impacted or developing under the gums (Bharathi et al., 2018).
 According to (Bharathi et al., 2018), scientists were able to use genetic drift, a phenomenon where DNA changes can accumulate at an expected rate.
 When such changes occur faster than expected, it can be inferred that the genes are under positive selection, which gives the organisms an advantage (Bharathi et al., 2018).

-Infants that develop thumb-sucking habits can disturb the teeth' alignment, which can (MacCord, 2018).
+Infants that develop thumb-sucking habits can disturb the teeth' alignment, which can xxxxxxxxxxx (MacCord, 2018).
 Thumb-sucking is a response to natural rooting developed by infants.
 Sucking reflexes can often lead to misalignment of the permanent teeth and affects the shape of the jaw or roof of the mouth.
-Teeth growth is a process by which teeth shape from embryonic cells, produce, and burst into the mouth Vaškaninová et.
-Al, 2020).
+Teeth growth is a process by which teeth shape from embryonic cells, produce, and burst into the mouth (Vaškaninová et al. 2020).
 Tooth formation begins in the embryo between the 6th and eighth weeks, and permanent teeth start to be formed in the twentieth week.
 If teeth do not begin to produce in or near these moments, they cannot produce at all (Vaškaninová et al., 2020).

 Wisdom teeth and evolution:

 Wisdom teeth are being removed by natural selection as they have been impacted when they grow, which was not the case before.
-Wisdom teeth are believed to have evolved due to the early diets of ancestors such as roots, nuts, and meats, which requires the need for increased chewing power (Burrows et al., 2020).
-However, at present, some humans are more accustomed to eating softer foods, wisdom teeth were rendered functionless (Burrows et al., 2020).
+Wisdom teeth are believed to have evolved due to the early diets of ancestors such as high cellulose plants, roots, nuts, and uncooked meats, which requires the need for increased chewing power (Burrows et al., 2020).
+However, at present, humans are more accustomed to eating softer foods, wisdom teeth were rendered functionless (Burrows et al., 2020).
 As wisdom teeth start to burst through the gums' surface, that allows bacteria to enter through the gaps of the teeth created, which will result in gum disease (Burrows et al., 2020).
 Oral Infections have been shown to impact the overall well-being, too (Perkins, 2015).
-Wisdom teeth may lead to heart damage.
 The infection can lead to pain and bacteria, which spreads, leading to the gums' inflammation and leading the bacteria within the infection to transfer into the bloodstream affecting the heart valves.
-Other wisdom teeth symptoms include feeling, redness, pain, and/or swelling and teeth overcrowding (Perkins, 2015).
+Other symptoms induced by wisdom teeth include feeling, redness, pain, and/or swelling and teeth overcrowding (Perkins, 2015).

 Human Diets and teeth: